 All About English Bulldogs

 The English Bulldog is a plucky, playful, and intelligent breed of dog originally bred to bring down bulls in the 1500s.
 To do their work, English Bulldogs had to be courageous, intelligent, and spirited.
-It is all of these qualities that make bulldogs extremely entertaining pets.
+It is all of these English Bulldog traits that make them extremely entertaining pets.
 They are a medium-sized animal with a unique churlish look who have long left their grim work culling bulls for a happier role as a popular breed for the family pet.

 Bulldogs Survived Near Extinction